What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Wednesday 18th December: Soundtrack season one

-This romantic musical drama following a various group of individuals in LA who’re related by love and music was initially meant to be a Fox pilot, however Netflix swooped in and ordered a full season when it finally wasn’t picked up by the community.
+This romantic musical drama following a various group of individuals in LA who’re related by love and music was initially meant to be a Fox pilot, however Netflix swooped in and ordered a full season when it in the end wasn’t picked up by the community.
 Jenna Dewan (Step Up, World of Dance) stars.
 Watch on Netflix

 Tuesday 17th December: Ronny Chieng: Asian Comic Destroys America!

-The Every day Present and Loopy Wealthy Asians star delivers one other stand-up particular, reflecting on fashionable American life, amongst different issues… Watch on Netflix
+The Every day Present and Loopy Wealthy Asians star delivers one other stand-up particular, reflecting on trendy American life, amongst different issues… Watch on Netflix

 Monday 16th December: 5 Ft Aside